soheeparklee/soheeparklee.github.io/_posts/2025-11-5-DAW- system-2-8-process-dispatch.md

 - `p2` needs 3 seconds, `p3` needs 3 seconds

 7. In case of draw, do not change, and keep the running process
-8. `p4` arrives, makes and interruption
+8. `p4` arrives, makes an interruption

 - `p2` needs 1 second, `p4` needs 2 seconds